 The final step of the desk review refers to the intellectual property rights review performed by the desk reviewer deployed from the National Intellectual Property Center "Sakpatenti".
-Unlike previous stages, at this stage, no application will be rejected as a result of these checks, thus IP review carries exclusively the advice capacity and is only done to help peer reviews to make decisions during the assessment of the relevant criteria included in the pre-evaluation grid.
+Unlike previous stages, at this stage, no application will be rejected as a result of these checks.
+The IP review is strictly advisory in nature.